Prix de West Invitational Art Exhibition & Sale

 National Cowboy & Western Heritage Museum

 1700 NE 63rd St. Oklahoma City, OK 73111

 John Banovich is known internationally for his large, dramatic portrayals of iconic wildlife, his deep passion, knowledge and unwavering commitment to conservation.
 Banovich's art is in prominent museum, corporate and private collections and has been exhibitied in numerous prestigious venues around the globe.
-Banovich has been showcased on CBS Entertainment Tonight, The Outdoor Channel, The Great American Country Channel, Orion Entertainment, PBS and NBC has written about his dedication to his conservation work and named him an NBC Cause Celebrity.
+Banovich has been showcased by Forbes, CBS Entertainment Tonight, The Outdoor Channel, The Great American Country Channel, Orion Entertainment, PBS and NBC has written about his dedication to his conservation work and named him an NBC Cause Celebrity.

 In 2007 John Banovich founded the Banovich Wildscapes Foundation.
 It is the culmination of tireless conservation efforts over the past two decades.
 Through his career as an artist, Banovich has inspired a deeper understanding of the world and its wildlife, encouraging successful conservation efforts and awareness of endangered species and their habitats.
 Under the umbrella of his Banovich Wildscapes Foundation, money generated through artwork sales has been channeled back into support efforts that promote habitat protection, science-based wildlife management and sustainable tourism.

 “I started the Banovich Wildscapes Foundation as a way to give something back to the world that has given so much to me.
 The name WILDSCAPES refers to large abundant landscapes…wild, balanced and intact ecosystems.
 There is nothing more important to future generations than wildlife and wild lands.
 Special places that lift our minds, replenish our spirits and renew our passion for living. - John Banovich, Artist/Conservationist